-First of all, have you ever wished or simply wondered how you could convert more prospects into customers?
+First of all, have you ever wished or simply wondered how you could convert more prospects into customers when it comes to your SEO process and strategy?
 We’re sure you have.
 We certainly have.
 After all, why wouldn’t you?
 More customers equal more profit and a more popular business.
 Now, hold on just a second.

 See what we did there?
 We hooked you into reading this article with an irresistible promise.
 That’s called copywriting.
 And if you learn how to do it, you too, can create more engaging, higher-converting content, while at the same time learning how to close more customers and sales.